ankit-kumar84/delta/README.md

 # delta
-This is a first new file
+This is a first new file.